benkenobi007/jekflix-template/_posts/2019-08-17-Graphics-Pipeline-Overview.md

 Before going any further - an important assumption made is that we're dealing with 3D scenes that have not been already *rendered*.
 The term *rendered* is loosely used to describe any information which is already in form of pixels (such as a picture file on your computer which does not need to be converted from vertices to pixels).

 The functionality of the GPU can be equated to a camera that is capturing the external world onto a 2D screen.
-The object of interest (whose photo is being taken) needs to be determined, the positon of the camera should be fixed, and the camera should then be oriented to get the desired view of the object.
+The object of interest (whose photo is being taken) needs to be determined, the positon of the camera should be fixed, and the camera should then be oriented to get the desired view of the object, and finally, the photo can be taken.

 The graphics pipeline is analogous to this, with some additional constraints and freedom that the virtual world brings.
 A typical representation of the graphics pipeline is given below.